-Viasat, a Publicly Owned company headquartered in the US, was founded in 1986 and operates with approximately 6,000 employees, reporting $4.5B in revenue as of 2024.
-Functioning as a tier 1 media tech buyer, Viasat specializes in global communications, providing high-speed satellite broadband and secure networking solutions to consumer, commercial, and government sectors.
-The company operates a fleet of high-capacity geostationary satellites to deliver internet connectivity to residential users in remote areas, in-flight Wi-Fi for commercial airlines, and maritime communication services.
-Beyond its consumer and commercial offerings, Viasat provides a range of cybersecurity services and tactical data links for defense applications, supporting mission-critical communications for the U.S. government and international allies.
-Following its acquisition of Inmarsat, the firm has expanded its footprint and technical infrastructure to offer a multi-band, multi-orbit network designed to support mobile and fixed-site connectivity worldwide.
+Viasat, a publicly owned company headquartered in the US, founded in 1986, employs approximately 6000 individuals, and reported $4.5B in revenue as of 2024.
+The company operates as a global communications provider specializing in satellite broadband and secure networking solutions for consumer, commercial, and government sectors.
+It operates a fleet of geostationary satellites to deliver internet connectivity to residential users in remote areas, in-flight Wi-Fi for commercial airlines, and maritime communication services.
+Additionally, Viasat provides cybersecurity services and tactical data links for defense applications, supporting communications for the U.S. government and international allies.
+Following its acquisition of Inmarsat, the firm has expanded its global footprint and technical infrastructure to offer a multi-band, multi-orbit network designed to support mobile and fixed-site connectivity worldwide.

 Founded